fncokg/pandoc-tex-numbering/README.md

 Then you can set the metadata `section-format-1="Chapter {h1_foo}."` to enable the non-arabic numbers in the filter.

+## Custom Numbering Format

+To keep the design of the filter simple and easy to use, the filter only supports a limited number of numbering formats.
+However, complex formats can easily be extended by modifying the logic in the `action_replace_refs` function.

 ## Extend the Filter

 The logical structure of the filter is quiet straightforward.
 You can see this filter as a scaffold for your own filter.
 For example, `_parse_multiline_environment` function receives a latex math node and the doc object and returns a new modified math string with the numbering and respective labels.
 You can add your customized latex syntax analysis logic to support more complicated circumstances.